The tweed will be available in spring 2022 (hopefully by end May)

 Throws are 145cm x 175cm

 Phil Mulcaster is a farmer and shearer and he also works for the National Trust.
-He shears our sheep for us every year and we are delighted to be working with his Texel mule wool.
+He is a good friend and shears our sheep for us every year and we are very happy to be working with his Texel mule wool.

 The Heaton family have Mules, Bluefaced Leicesters and Gritstone sheep.
 Alice is a member of Young RBST and shows her prize winning rare breed Gritstone sheep.
 Both Alice and her mum Sarah do a lot of work to promote their fantastic rare breed sheep.

 Sam Rawling and Sam’s partner Lizzie Weir have provided us with their Herdwick and Cheviot mule wool.
-They are a lovely young farming family and we are very happy to be working with them.
+They are a young farming family, deeply connected to the Lake District farming culture.

 Farmer and writer James Rebanks keeps Herdwick sheep.
 We take his wool clip every year and some of it we have spun into tweed to make Shepherd’s Bags.
 It was this collaboration that got me thinking about working with more farmers across the Lake District, so we are delighted to be able to use his wool in this new project too.